benbalter/benbalter.github.com/_posts/2020-04-13-opens-source-community-management-at-scale.md

 #### Make it easy for users to contribute back

 Just as you think through your end-user experience, think critically about your developer and contributor experience.
 The easier it is for users to contribute, and to contribute in the ways you expect, the more contributions you'll get, and the less maintainers will have to intervene to enforce process or norms.
-In practice, that means [minimizing the fricion](https://ben.balter.com/2013/08/11/friction/) one must overcome to contribute and [document how to contribute](https://ben.balter.com/2017/11/10/twelve-tips-for-growing-communities-around-your-open-source-project/#5-document-how-to-contribute-and-that-you-want-contributions).
+In practice, that means [minimizing the friction](https://ben.balter.com/2013/08/11/friction/) one must overcome to contribute and [documenting how to contribute](https://ben.balter.com/2017/11/10/twelve-tips-for-growing-communities-around-your-open-source-project/#5-document-how-to-contribute-and-that-you-want-contributions).

-#### Issue/PR templates
+#### Set up issue and pull request templates

-ttps://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates
+Encourage high-quality bug reports and feature requests and make it easier for users to follow your project's contributing guidelines by setting up [issue and pull request templates](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates).
+Templates can also help streamline the triage process, by automatically applying labels or assignees.
+You can even add custom links to the new issue flow (such as to an external support forum or bug bounty program) or disable blank issues entirely.
+It's a delicate balance to strike, but be mindful of not introducing too much friction to the process, which might discourage contributions.

 #### Be responsive